aws/iot-atlas/src/hugo/content/en-us/implementations/JITP/step2/_index.md

 ```json
 sudo nano jitp_template.json
 ```
-3. Paste the following JSON and save the file using control + x and y
+3. Paste the following JSON and save the file using control + X and type Y

 `Replace <REGION>, <Account_ID> and <ROLE_ARN> with your AWS Region, Account_ID and Role ARN for JITPRole respectively`
 ```json